 - Lunch (food is not available at SERC, so be sure to pack a lunch)

 When you bring a group to SERC for a field trip, we want to make sure that you have the best experience possible.
 To do this, we need your help.
 Please follow these short expectations:

-- Remain with your assigned student group at all times
+- Please remain with your assigned student group at all times

 - Model kind behavior towards all animals